Unicellular organism: Bacteria

-Bacteria are one of the world's oldest forms of life, and are found virtually everywhere in nature.
+Bacteria are one of the world's oldest forms of life, and are found virtually everywhere on Earth.
 Many common bacteria have plasmids, which are short, circular, self-replicating DNA molecules that are separate from the bacterial chromosome.
 Plasmids can carry genes responsible for novel abilities, of current critical importance being antibiotic resistance.
 Bacteria predominantly reproduce asexually through a process called binary fission.
 However, about 80 different species can undergo a sexual process referred to as natural genetic transformation.
 Transformation is a bacterial process for transferring DNA from one cell to another, and is apparently an adaptation for repairing DNA damage in the recipient cell.
 In addition, plasmids can be exchanged through the use of a pilus in a process known as conjugation.

-The photosynthetic cyanobacteria are arguably the most successful bacteria, and changed the early atmosphere of the earth by oxygenating it.
+The photosynthetic cyanobacteria are arguably the most successful bacteria, and changed the early atmosphere of the Earth by oxygenating it.
 Stromatolites, structures made up of layers of calcium carbonate and trapped sediment left over from cyanobacteria and associated community bacteria, left behind extensive fossil records.
 The existence of stromatolites gives an excellent record as to the development of cyanobacteria, which are represented across the Archaean (4 billion to 2.5 billion years ago), Proterozoic (2.5 billion to 540 million years ago), and Phanerozoic (540 million years ago to present day) eons.
 Much of the fossilized stromatolites of the world can be found in Western Australia.
 There, some of the oldest stromatolites have been found, some dating back to about 3,430 million years ago.

 Clonal aging occurs naturally in bacteria, and is apparently due to the accumulation of damage that can happen even in the absence of external stressors.